wandyezj/wandyezj.github.io/writing/api-definition-as-a-knowledge-capture-exercise.md

 The purpose of defining APIs is to capture as much information as possible as to how they should behave.

-API Designs that are useful, intuitive, and testable are time consuming to produce but the results are worth it.
+API Designs that are useful, intuitive, and testable are time consuming to produce but the results may be worth it.

 ## Vision

-Provide a process for API design to Maximize the benefit of the design process.
+Provide a process for API design to maximize the benefit of the design process.

 ### Universal API